• Skip to primary navigation

 If you’re looking for a spot further away from the crowds of Banff and Jasper, head to David Thompson Country, where gems like Ram Falls await.
 There’s so much to do and see in this part of the province that it should definitely be part of your next Alberta road trip!

-Visit Ram Falls for a chance to camp in its rustic campground, spot one of the many Bighorn Sheep on the rocky cliffs, and, of course, to take in views of the majestic waterfall that gives the area its name.
+Visit Ram Falls for a chance to camp in its rustic campground, spot one of the many Bighorn Sheep on the rocky cliffs, and, of course, take in views of the majestic waterfall that gives the area its name.
 A viewing platform a short hike near the campsite makes for a marvellous photo opportunity.

 Crescent Falls